 Middle: Amelia Earhart (1897 – 1937 (lost)), Deepa Mehta (1950 – present), Twiggy (1949 – present), Caroline Herschel (1750 – 1848), Susan Perlstein (1961 – present)

 Bottom: Rigoberta Menchu (1959 – present), Marie Curie (1867 – 1934), Anne Frank (1929 – 1945)

-The above image is a small section from one of the seven panels currently on display at Pallant House Gallery.
+The above image is a small section from one of the seven panels in the mural.
 How many of the women featured in this image can you identify?
 How many of their stories are you familiar with?
 As Haworth readily admits, identifying women to be included in the mural – especially from fields outside of the arts – required a lot of research.
 Why have the lives and endeavours of many women included in ‘Work in Progress’ become unjustly marginalised or forgotten throughout history?

 The aim of the ‘Work in Progress’ mural is to bring these women, and their stories in to the light – to inspire it’s audience to question the existing narratives, and perhaps to go forward and do some research of their own.